 ERISA Bond - Allows you to have employee benefit plans and protects the participants and beneficiaries from fraud.

-Surety Bond vs Fidelity Bond: What Are Fidelity Bonds and How Are They Different?
+Surety Bond vs Fidelity Bond: How Are They Different?

-The main difference between fidelity and surety bonds is that surety bonds are required (usually by the government) and are legally binding contracts that state that if you don’t abide by the terms of the bond and cause claims, you’re required to pay them in full.
-Surety bonds are required for a large variety of purposes (many different types of small businesses are notified by their state or local municipality that they need a surety bond to operate legally).
+The main difference between fidelity and surety bonds is that surety bonds are required (usually by the government) and are legally binding while Fidelity Bonds are voluntary.
 You can read our guide to learn more about how surety bonds work.